HughP/MLKA/Publications/2015 - Thesis/Data Used/1. USA Use Case/O. Navajo Text Sample/ReadMe.md

 Diphthongs occur and are indicated as a sequence of contrasting orthographical vowels.

 ###Diacritics
 There are two kinds of diacritics used in the orthography.
-These are used in combination with vowels and nasals.
+Diacritics are used in combination with vowels and nasals.
 Vowels are optionally marked for nasality with an [ogonek](https://en.wikipedia.org/wiki/Ogonek) ⟨ ˛ ⟩ mark below the vowel.
 Vowel and nasal base characters may also optionally appear with an [acute accent](https://en.wikipedia.org/wiki/Acute_accent) ⟨ ´ ⟩ indicating high tone on the vowel or nasal.
-Vowels are also repeated orthographically when they are contrastive for length.
+Vowels are also repeated typographcially when they are contrastive for length.

 Since Navajo uses a four vowel system (at least orthographically), the use of diacritics creates the following permutations.